Statistics Definitions > What are Quartiles?

 - Difference between a quarter and a quartile

-Quartiles in statistics are values that divide your data into quarters.
+Quartiles are values that divide your data into quarters.
 However, quartiles aren’t shaped like pizza slices; Instead they divide your data into four segments according to where the numbers fall on the number line.
 The four quarters that divide a data set into quartiles are:

 - The lowest 25% of numbers.